Distance: ~9 miles

 Highlights: Forest, meadow, wildflowers, rock gardens, peaks with panoramic views

-Terrain: At times sandy, rocky, sooty, and scrambly
+Terrain: At times sandy, rocky, sooty, deadfall hopping, and scrambly fun

 I found the Gardner Peak Trail in Pine Valley quite grand.
 Indeed, it may be my new favorite Pine Valley hike.
 The Gardner Peak Trail delivers on several levels—it’s varied and interesting all the way to the top.
 It’s a steady, but fairly gentle climb (2k) through forest, through nature’s rock gardens, through a meadow, (and a recent burn area), and on up to a couple of peaks—2 rocky and the one, eponymous, taller tree-lined Gardner.
 Pick a peak, any peak, and play.
 Plenty of grippy, rock scrambling opportunities.
 The panoramic views are a delightful reward as well.
-The trail is easy to follow until you get to mile 3, then it becomes a route-finding exercise, or a create your own route.
-The trail is runnable if you’re up for it.
+The trail is easy to follow and trail run-able until you get to mile 3.
+After that, all bets are off.
+It quickly becomes a route-finding (or create your own route) obstacle -course challenge through deadfall, boulders, scratchy shrubs, and more.
+If you don’t have a Garmin or All Trails, you might settle for the beautiful “false peak” rock outcropping with panoramic views a I did my first time through.

-Notes: If you’re going to the top, I suggest using a GPS or the AllTrails app.
-Also, your feet and ankles might be happier in hiking boots.
+Notes: If you’re going to the peak, I suggest using a GPS or the AllTrails app.
+Also, be sure to check out Sue’s blog for more detailed notes on this hike.
+Your feet and ankles might be happier in hiking boots.
+If you’re peak-bound, pants are recommended to spare the skin on your legs from scratches, scars, and impalement from errant branches, rocks, foreign objects – you get the idea.
+Mine looked like I had a brawl with a mountain lion and it won.
 If you have tender knees, a pole or 2 might come in handy on the descent.
 Dogs & horses are allowed.

 Check out these other Pine Valley hikes: